 We bring a basic first aid kit for emergencies, but you must bring your own personal first aid supplies.
-You’ll find suggestions for a first aid kit and prescription medicine information in the General Health Information booklet.
 Please discuss this information with your physician, as well as other medications you should bring with you, such as antibiotics (Cipro or other), pain killers, allergy medicine (epi-pens for allergic reactions to bee stings), etc. Remember, your trip leader DOES NOT carry prescription medications.

 Currently, no vaccinations are required to enter Bhutan.
 The standard recommended immunizations for Bhutan at this time are:

 Regulations and recommendations change frequently, so we advise you check with your local health department or the CDC.

 Ask your doctor for an International Certificate of Vaccination (“yellow card”), and have your immunizations entered on the certificate.
 It will help you keep track of all the immunizations you have received throughout the years.

 You don’t need to take malaria medication for this trek.

 Make sure to get your teeth checked by your dentist prior to the trip.
 Dental care in Bhutan is primitive.